 Turn data roaming, cellular data and 3G off and leave them off.
-The method may vary slightly depending on your handset model and carrier, but as a general guide:
+How you do this will vary slightly depending on your handset model and carrier, but as a general guide:

 - iPhone: Go to Settings → General → Network → slide Data Roaming, Cellular Data and Enable 3G to ‘off’.

-- Android: Go to Settings → Wireless Controls → Mobile Network Settings → uncheck Data Roaming, Data Enable and 3G Data options.
+- Android: Go to Settings → Wireless Controls → Mobile Network Settings → uncheck Data Roaming.

-Switch Off Location Services, Push Notifications and Automatic Updates
+2. Switch Off Location Services and Push Notifications

 Choose Vodafone’s $5 Per Day Roaming

-If you absolutely can’t survive without internet and application access whenever you need it, buy an international data roaming pack from your Aussie carrier before you go.
-Most of the major carriers offer monthly packs with a set amount of data – unfortunately, it’s only applicable abroad, and anything you don’t use will be forfeited at the end of the month.
+If you absolutely can’t survive without internet, buy an international data roaming pack from your Aussie carrier before you go.
+Most of the major carriers offer monthly packs with a set amount of data.

 If you use this option, steer clear of YouTube and streaming music and video, and try to stick to basic email and internet browsing.
-As we’ve said, take advantage of free WiFi hotspots in hotels, restaurants and major attractions – any excess usage outside your plan will generally only give you a 20% discount from the standard international rate, so you’ll be looking at about $8 or more per megabyte.
+As we’ve said, take advantage of free WiFi hotspots in hotels, restaurants and major attractions.

 A cheaper option is to swap your Australian SIM card for a local prepaid SIM upon arrival.
-Internet access will work out about 90% cheaper and you can make low-rate calls to local numbers.
+Internet access will work out about 90% cheaper (depending on where you land) and you can make low-rate calls to local numbers.

-You’ll need to make sure that your handset can be unlocked from your network, and that you’ll receive coverage where you’re travelling first.
-SIM cards can usually be purchased at airports; it may cost you more, but airport retailers are accustomed to dealing with travellers and you can be confident it will be good to go from the minute you leave the terminal.
+make sure that your handset can be unlocked from your network, and is compatible with the local networks.
+SIM cards can usually be purchased at airports; and though it may cost you more, airport retailers are accustomed to dealing with travellers and you can be confident it will be good to go from the minute you leave the terminal.

-You can also check ahead with your hotel to see if they can assist you when you arrive.
 The one major drawback to this method is that you won’t be reachable on your regular number, so make sure you’ve left alternative contact details such as an email address with everyone back home.
-And make sure that your Australian SIM is stored safely.

 Finally, if you really want to avoid the temptation of data usage and just need a way to make and receive calls and texts, buy a cheap, prepaid, old-school handset when you reach your destination, and keep the smartphone switched off and stored away.
 Save your email and Twittering for Internet cafes and hotel laptops, and save yourself the worry of a potentially nasty shock when you open next month’s phone bill.